1. The Southern Ocean stormer VO70 MAPFRE buries into a wave at high speed, slows down and when the apparent…

 Ben Ainslie is the most successful Olympic sailor of all time, and Team Principal of the British America’s Cup challenger.
 INEOS Team UK will be challenging for the 36th America’s Cup in New Zealand in 2021.
 Each month he talks to Mark Chisnell about the innovations and technology behind the new AC75 foiling monohulls.

-The post Road to the America’s Cup podcast episode 5: Designing the AC75’s hull appeared first on Yachting World.
+The post Road to the America’s Cup podcast: What can sailing simulators teach us? appeared first on Yachting World.

 Article continues below…